 Here are some thoughts for new seed growers:

-- Dedication means focussing on growing seed vs. fresh market.
+- Dedication: focusing on growing seed vs. fresh market.
 We prefer to work with focused seed growers.
-Former fresh growers can make excellent seedsman because of their understanding what traits customers prefer.
+Former fresh growers can make excellent seeds-people because of their understanding for what traits customers prefer.
 The skills are similar but the seed cycle is different.

 - High quality seed is most important.
 Take a few trial years growing seed crops that do well in your region and work with an experienced mentor.
 Have seed you grow tested for purity and germination.
 Germination rates over 90 percent indicate high quality and a longer shelf life.

 - Become certified organic.
 Contact your state department of agriculture to inquire about their organic cost share program.